NetworkwithJosh/IT-Project/Powershell/Powershell-Automation.md

  As a Tier 1 Learning Powershell Automation makes it easy to get work done faster, avoid repetitive task which leads to burn-out.

  Powershell can interact with active Directory, Azure, Office 365 SQL, VMware, AWS etc.

+ ## Creating a new student account using Automation in powershell.